SequoiaConsulting/sequoia-backend-assignment/README.md

 # Backend Assignment

-### Build a "headless" simple Trello board application to manage users and their tasks.

-#### This Application has three entities:

   - **Users**: Users of the application.
     - Each user is uniquely identified by his/her email address.
     - There will be two roles: Admin and User.